 Industries shut down their production networks, resulting in the breakdown of entire value chains.
 Lessened supply and demand significantly decreased production volumes or stopped operations entirely.
 Businesses had to quickly adopt digital transformation and technological innovation to ensure business continuity.

 With one month into 2021, the pandemic seems to continue well into this year as well.
-To navigate this current crisis and reach the next normal, companies need to figure out the answer to the following three questions:
+Therefore, it is important to navigate this current crisis and reach the next normal.
+So, companies need to figure out the answer to the following three questions:

 - How can we ensure business continuity now?

-- How can we return to business and increase our flexibility to thrive in the “new normal”?
+- What can we do to return to business and increase our flexibility to thrive in the “new normal”?

-- How can we improve our business over the long term, in a world changed by the pandemic, and emerge even stronger?
+- To improve our business over the long term, and emerge even stronger, what can we do?

 This is where Industrial IoT (IIoT) comes in.

 Role of Industrial IoT in the New Normal:

 Industrial IoT, a major element of the Industry 4.0, can enable businesses to successfully embark on their digital journey in the future of remote work.
 This is especially true if organizations haven’t yet explored the functionalities and advantages of IIoT.
 Therefore, it is critical improvement lever in times of crisis.

 Industrial IoT is expected to disrupt tons of industries due to the increased adoption of cloud and 5G.

 Some of the many benefits of moving to a new form of managing industrial operations include reduction in costs and time required.
 It also leads to more productive and efficient ways of doing business altogether.

 But instilling IIoT in the routine operations is challenging.